diogro/expressionVariance-manuscript/main.md

 Data from case-control studies were filtered to keep only control samples.
 Technical replicates were summed.
 For each study, we filtered genes that did not achieve a minimum of 1 count per million (cpm) reads in all samples and a mean of 5 cpm reads across samples.
-To account for the mean-variance relation in RNA-seq count data, we applied a variance stabilizing transformation implemented in DESeq2 [@Love2014-mp] to the genes passing the read-count filters.
+To account for library size and the mean-variance relation in RNA-seq count data, we applied a variance stabilizing transformation implemented in the function vst from the DESeq2 R package [@Love2014-mp] to the genes passing the read-count filters.
 This mean-variance correction was verified by plotting mean-variance relations before and after correction, and these plots can be seen in the supporting information.
 Various technical covariates (like experimental batch, sex, etc.) were manually curated from the metadata associated with each study and accounted for using a linear fixed-effects model.
 A list of covariates used for each study is available in the supporting information.